DirtBagXon/hypseus_singe_data/README.md

 All data in the subdirectories of this repository has been ported from Singe 2 *LUA*.

 You should not **need** to alter any of the peripheral data in these subdirectories.
+However, these \
+are customizable games.
+If you make improvements please consider contributing back to the repository.

 The **only required step** is to obtain the video files from Singe 2 for your required game and perform a video conversion as detailed **below** using *ffmpeg*.
 This can be performed on any PC including Windows: https://ffmpeg.org/download.html